KristopherNovak/botaniclock/README.md

 In this case, the backend server is run on Java Spring, the device is an ESP32 using C code loaded via ESP-IDF, the database is PostgreSQL, and the images are stored in an S3 bucket.
 The Java Spring code can be found in folder labeled "Java Spring" and the ESP32 code (once it is uploaded to the site) will be found in a folder labeled "ESP32 code."

 ## Demo
-Below is a link to a demo of BotaniClock in action:
+Click on the photo to see BotaniClock in action

 [![BotaniClock](https://img.youtube.com/vi/z_e8bmMwRhs/0.jpg)](https://www.youtube.com/watch?v=z_e8bmMwRhs)